blnkpagelabs/nflscraPy/README.md

 the tremendous influence they have had on the open-source NFL community

-The functionality of `nflscraPy` was designed to allow Python users to easily ingest boxscore and seasonal data from publicly available resourses, in particular, Pro Football Reference
+The functionality of `nflscraPy` was designed to allow Python users to easily ingest boxscore and seasonal data from publicly available resources - in particular, Pro Football Reference

-Hopefully this package builds upon the availabilty of open-source resources for the football and data analytics community
+Hopefully, this package builds upon the availabilty of open-source resources for the football and data analytics community

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)